shader-slang/slang/docs/user-guide/07-autodiff.md

     static Differential dmul(This, Differential);
 }
 ```
-As defined by `IDifferentiable` interface, a differentiable type must have a `Differential` associated type that stores the derivative of the value.
+As defined by the `IDifferentiable` interface, a differentiable type must have a `Differential` associated type that stores the derivative of the value.
 A further requirement is that the type of a second-order derivative must be the same `Differential` type.
 In another word, given a type `T`, `T.Differential` can be different from `T`, but `T.Differential.Differential` must equal to `T.Differential`.

 In addition, a differentiable type must define the `zero` value of its derivative, and how to add and multiply derivative values.